helloideabox/powerpack-lite-elementor/readme.txt

 1. [Business Hours](https://powerpackelements.com/elementor-widgets/business-hours/?utm_medium=powerpack-lite&utm_source=repo-readme&utm_campaign=repo-demo-link) - A content widget that allows you to display opening and closing hours with various styling options.
 2. [Counter](https://powerpackelements.com/elementor-widgets/counter/?utm_medium=powerpack-lite&utm_source=repo-readme&utm_campaign=repo-demo-link) - An impressive widget that allows you to show important facts on your website.
 3. [Divider](https://powerpackelements.com/elementor-widgets/divider/?utm_medium=powerpack-lite&utm_source=repo-readme&utm_campaign=repo-demo-link) - This widget allows you to create a stylish break to your content with fancy dividers.
-4. [Dual Heading](https://powerpackelements.com/elementor-widgets/dual-heading/?utm_medium=powerpack-lite&utm_source=repo-readme&utm_campaign=repo-demo-link) - A creative widget that lets you highlight other words in a heading with different color and variation.
+4. [Dual Heading](https://powerpackelements.com/elementor-widgets/dual-heading/?utm_medium=powerpack-lite&utm_source=repo-readme&utm_campaign=repo-demo-link) - A creative widget that lets you highlight other words in a heading with different colors and variations.
 5. [Image Hotspots](https://powerpackelements.com/elementor-widgets/image-hotspot/?utm_medium=powerpack-lite&utm_source=repo-readme&utm_campaign=repo-demo-link) - With Image Hotspot widget, you can display feature of the product, create virtual tours, display information easily and interactively.
 6. [Icon List](https://powerpackelements.com/elementor-widgets/icon-list/?utm_medium=powerpack-lite&utm_source=repo-readme&utm_campaign=repo-demo-link) – A content widget that allows you to display list of features with font icons or numbers for bullet points.
 7. [Image Comparison](https://powerpackelements.com/elementor-widgets/image-comparison/?utm_medium=powerpack-lite&utm_source=repo-readme&utm_campaign=repo-demo-link) - With this widget, you can compare before and after versions of the image.